-- (1) the prior criminal record (including arrests, indictments, or other charges of crime), or the character or reputation of the accused, except that the attorney or law firm may make a factual statement of the accused's name, age, residence, occupation, and family status, and if the accused has not been apprehended, an attorney or law firm associated with the prosecution may release any information necessary to aid in the apprehension of the accused or to warn the public of any dangers the accused may present; - (2) the existence or contents of any confession, admission, or statement given by the accused, or the refusal or failure of the accused to make any statement; - (3) the performance of any examinations or tests or the accused's refusal or failure to submit to an examination or test; - (4) the identity, testimony, or credibility of prospective witnesses, except that the attorney or law firm may announce the identity of the victim if the announcement is not otherwise prohibited by law; - (5) the possibility of a plea of guilty to the offense charged or a lesser offense; or - (6) any opinion about the accused's guilt or innocence or about the merits of the case. - (e) Nothing in subsection (d) of this Rule shall be construed to preclude the attorney, law firm or governmental agency, during this period and in the proper discharge of official or professional obligations, from the following:
+- (2) the existence or contents of any confession, admission, or statement given by the accused, or the refusal or failure of the accused to make any statement; - (3) the performance of any examinations or tests or the accused's refusal or failure to submit to an examination or test; - (4) the identity, testimony, or credibility of prospective witnesses, except that the attorney or law firm may announce the identity of the victim if the announcement is not otherwise prohibited by law; - (5) the possibility of a plea of guilty to the offense charged or a lesser offense; or - (6) any opinion about the accused's guilt or innocence or about the merits of the case. - (e) Nothing in subsection (d) of this Rule may be construed to preclude the attorney, law firm or governmental agency, during this period and in the proper discharge of official or professional obligations, from the following: - announcing the fact and circumstances of arrest (including time and place of arrest, resistance, pursuit, and use of weapons), the identity of the investigating officer or agency, and the length of the investigation;

-- (1) announcing the fact and circumstances of arrest (including time and place of arrest, resistance, pursuit, and use of weapons), the identity of the investigating officer or agency, and the length of the investigation; - (2) making an announcement at the time of seizure of any physical evidence, other than a confession, admission or statement, which is limited to a description of the evidence seized: - (3) disclosing the nature, substance, or text of the charge, including a brief description of the offense charged; - (4) quoting from or referring without comment to public records of the Court in the case; - (5) announcing the scheduling or result of any stage in the judicial process; - (6) requesting assistance in obtaining evidence; - (7) announcing without further comment that the accused denies having committed the offense charged.

-(f) Nothing in L.R.
-83.10 is intended to preclude the formulation or application of more restrictive rules relating to the release of information about juvenile or other offenders, to preclude the holding of hearings or the lawful issuance of reports by legislative, administrative, or investigative bodies, or to preclude any attorney from replying to charges of misconduct that have been made publicly against the attorney.

-(g) All courtroom and courthouse personnel, including but not limited to marshals, deputy marshals, court clerks and office personnel, probation officers and office personnel, and the staff of a judge, are prohibited from disclosing to any person, without authorization by the Court, information relating to a pending criminal case that is not part of the public records of the Court.
-No such personnel shall divulge any information concerning arguments or hearings held in chambers or otherwise outside the presence of the public.
+- (2) making an announcement at the time of seizure of any physical evidence, other than a confession, admission or statement, which is limited to a description of the evidence seized: - (3) disclosing the nature, substance, or text of the charge, including a brief description of the offense charged; - (4) quoting from or referring without comment to public records of the Court in the case; - (5) announcing the scheduling or result of any stage in the judicial process; - (6) requesting assistance in obtaining evidence; - (7) announcing without further comment that the accused denies having committed the offense charged. - (f) Nothing in L.R.
+83.10 is intended to preclude the formulation or application of more restrictive rules relating to the release of information about juvenile or other offenders, to preclude the holding of hearings or the lawful issuance of reports by legislative, administrative, or investigative bodies, or to preclude any attorney from replying to charges of misconduct that have been made publicly against the attorney. - (g) All courtroom and courthouse personnel, including but not limited to marshals, deputy marshals, court clerks and office personnel, probation officers and office personnel, and the staff of a judge, are prohibited from disclosing to any person, without authorization by the Court, information relating to a pending criminal case that is not part of the public records of the Court.
+No such personnel may divulge any information concerning arguments or hearings held in chambers or otherwise outside the presence of the public.